PWR007: Disable the implicit declaration of variables and procedures

 Issue

-Fortran allows implicit data typing by default, which is error-prone and reduces the clarity of the code.
+Fortran allows implicit typing rules by default, which are error-prone and reduce the clarity of the code.

 Actions